 - It takes 12-14 days to complete the project if a client gives immediate feedback

 Summing up, website lead generation for outbound prospecting isn’t hard to implement.
 However, your sales team and your business will benefit from it substantially.
-This practice will secure that leads who are interested in your business, and your offer will find the relevant information within the shortest period.
+This practice will secure those leads who are interested in your business, and your offer will find the relevant information within the shortest period.
 It will also pull them further in the sales pipeline with compelling calls to action.